-The test principle for the CDC method utilizes ultra-high performance liquid chromatography-tandem mass spectrometry (UHPLC-MS/MS) for the quantitative detection of 25-hydroxyvitamin D $3$ (25OHD $3$), 3-epi-25-hydroxyvitamin D $3$ (epi-25OHD $3$), and 25-hydroxyvitamin D $2$ (25OHD $2$) in human serum.
-The analytes are chromatographically separated generally on one of two pentaflurophenyl (PFP) columns (Thermo Scientific Hypersil GOLD PFP 2.1 x 100 mm, 1.9 μm particle size column or Phenomenex Kinetex PFP 2.1 x 100 mm, 1.7 μm).
-Mobile phase composition for optimized chromatography varies slightly for the two columns, but is between 69% and

-72% methanol in water.
-The composition of the solution added to the serum prior to extraction, the solution used for reconstitution, the needle wash, and the equilibration solution should match that used for the mobile phase.
+The test principle for the CDC method utilizes ultra-high performance liquid chromatography-tandem mass spectrometry (UHPLC-MS/MS) for the quantitative detection of 25-hydroxyvitamin D3 (25OHD3), 3-epi-25-hydroxyvitamin D3 (epi-25OHD3), and 25-hydroxyvitamin D2 (25OHD2) in human serum.
+The analytes are chromatographically separated generally on one of three pentaflurophenyl (PFP) columns (Thermo Scientific Hypersil GOLD PFP 2.1 x 100 mm, 1.9 μm particle size column, Phenomenex Kinetex PFP 2.1 x 100 mm, 1.7 μm, or Sigma-Aldrich Ascentis Express F5, 2.1 x 150 mm, 2.7μm).
+Mobile phase composition for optimized chromatography varies slightly for the three columns, but is between 69% and 72% methanol in water.
+The composition of the solution added to the serum prior to extraction, the solution used for reconstitution, and the needle wash should match that used for the mobile phase.

-Serum samples are first treated by the addition of an ethanolic solution containing three internal standards and additional solution of 69-72% methanol to allow enough volume to partition the organic and aqueous phases during extraction; this is followed by the addition of hexane.
+Serum samples are first treated by the addition of a 67% methanol solution containing three internal standards (IS) and additional solution of 69-72% methanol to allow enough volume to partition the organic and aqueous phases during extraction; this is followed by the addition of hexane.
 Analytes are extracted from the aqueous phase into the hexane layer (liquid-liquid extraction), which is then dried under vacuum.
-The extract is re-dissolved with 69-72% methanol.
-An aliquot of the extract is injected onto the PFP column for the separation of 25OHD3, epi-25OHD3, 25OHD2, and the internal standards (IS), 26,26,27,27,27-hexadeuterium-25-hydroxyvitamin D3, 6,19,19-trideuterium-3-epi-25-hydroxyvitamin D3 and 6,19,19-trideuterium-25-hydroxyvitamin D2.
+The extract is redissolved with 69-72% methanol.
+An aliquot of the extract is injected onto the PFP column for the separation of 250HD3, epi-250HD3, 250HD2, and the IS, 26,26,27,27,27-hexadeuterium-25-hydroxyvitamin D3, 6,19,19-trideuterium-3-epi-25-hydroxyvitamin D3, and 6,19,19-trideuterium-25-hydroxyvitamin D2.
 Detection is performed by using a triple quadrupole tandem mass spectrometer (Thermo TSQ Vantage system) using atmospheric pressure chemical ionization in the positive ion mode.
 Quantitation is accomplished by comparing the response ratio in the unknown with the response ratio of a known amount of analyte in a calibrator solution.
 Response ratios are based on the peak area of the analyte divided by the peak area of the internal standard.